 PCORI Research Study: Exercise Programs for People with Multiple Sclerosis

-Shepherd Center is currently the lead site of an exciting new study exploring methods of exercise delivery and their effects on multiple sclerosis.
+Shepherd Center is the lead site for a study exploring methods of exercise delivery and their effects on multiple sclerosis.
 This new study is made possible by the Patient-Centered Outcomes Research Institute (PCORI), who awarded $5.7 million in research funding to the project.

 Learn more about this study here.

 If you are interested in participating in MS research, fill out our Research Intake Form.

 Shepherd Center’s unique multiple sclerosis research program integrates clinical and research endeavors.
 This team, led by Deborah Backus, PT, Ph.D., FACRM, consists of physical and occupational therapists, speech therapists, exercise specialists, physicians and collaborators from a variety of fields and institutions.
 This integrated team endeavors to answer meaningful questions and translate findings into clinical practice.

 |Guy Buckle, M.D., MPH||Director, Imaging Research, Physician PI|

 |Louise Palmer, MA||Research Scientist and Project Manager, STEP for MS Trial|